Dynamical Modeling of CXOGBS J175553.2-281633: A 10 Hour Long Orbital Period Cataclysmic Variable: Light Curve Modeling

 First, we fit each epoch of photometry independently, we then use the posterior distribution of those MCMC chains as starting positions when fitting all eight epochs simultaneously.
 We run the MCMC sampler for 1600 steps with 400 walkers and discard the first 50\% as burn-in.
 We test for convergence by using the Gelman-Rubin statistic and see that the potential scale reduction factor is $\hat{R} < 1.3$ \citep{Gelman92}.
 The most likely values are shown in Table \ref{tab:parameters}.
 We see that the posterior distribution of all the relevant parameters is mostly Gaussian.

 For this model we interpret the changes in the light curve as being due to an accretion disk of varying shape and luminosity.
 We see the light curves are well modeled by a disk that gets smaller and more eccentric from 2010 to 2013, and then recedes back to its original luminosity 3 years later and circularizes into a less eccentric disk.
 The best fit parameters for each epoch are shown in Table~\ref{tab:parameters}.
-For this model we find a best fit for the secondary temperature of $4055\pm25$ K and a secondary mass of $M_2 = 0.62\pm0.04$ M$_\odot$, both consistent with a main sequence K7 star \citep{Cox00} and in agreement with the best fit template match found in Section~\ref{sec:spectra}.
+We find a best fit for the secondary temperature of $4055\pm25$ K and a secondary mass of $M_2 = 0.62\pm0.04$ M$_\odot$, both consistent with a K7 star \citep{Cox00} and in agreement with the spectral classification performed in Section~\ref{sec:spectra}.
+The large Roche Lobe radius of the secondary $R_2 = 0.92 \pm 0.09$ R$_\odot$ implies it must be evolved in order to fill its Roche Lobe (discussed further in \S\ref{sec:params}).

-We note that some of the best-fit eccentricity measurements are as high as $e = 0.58$, which is not expected for a low accretion-rate CV with a small accretion disk of radius $\sim R_c$, or for the high mass ratio $q>0.7$.
+We note that some of the best-fit eccentricity measurements are as high as $e = 0.58$, which is not expected for a low accretion-rate CV with a accretion disk of radius $\sim R_c$, and for the high mass ratio found for CX137 of $q>0.7$ (e.g, \citealt{Warner95}).
 For this reason we proceed to model the light curve with a disk that is forced to be circular, but with an edge that has two zones of independent temperature.